 - Journal of Bacteriology, 2020.
 Studies on Bd0934 and Bd3507, Two Secreted Nucleases from Bdellovibrio bacteriovorus, Reveal Sequential Release of Nucleases during the Predatory Cycle

 - Journal of Visualized Experiments : JoVE, 2018.
 Ultrasensitive Detection of Biomarkers by Using a Molecular Imprinting Based Capacitive Biosensor

 - Sensors and Actuators B: Chemical, 2018.
 Bacteriophages as biorecognition elements in capacitive biosensors: Phage and host bacteria detection

-- Front.
-Microbiol, 2017.
+- Frontiers in Microbiology, 2017.
 Revisiting Antibiotic Resistance Spreading in Wastewater Treatment Plants – Bacteriophages as a Much Neglected Potential Transmission Vehicle